Tang Code: Organization and system of punishments

 The local magistrate acted as examiner and sometimes as investigator, but his final role in legal cases was to determine the proper penalty for the offense that had been committed: he had to fix the nature of the offense as defined by the code, and to increase or reduce the associated penalty depending on the social relation between offender and victim.

 The historically famous wuting 五聽 'five hearings' was a Chinese technique for eliciting the facts of a case.
 While questioning a witness, the magistrate would look closely for five kinds of behavior: "the person's statements, expression, breathing, reaction to the words of the judge, and eyes.
 Through careful observation, it was thought that the experienced magistrate could arrive at a knowledge of whether the person was, in fact, telling the truth."

 If a magistrate was unable to decide a case on the basis of evidence and witness testimony, he could seek the permission of higher officials to use judicial torture.
 The accused could be beaten no more than 200 blows in up to three interrogations held at least twenty days apart.
 But when the accused was able to withstand the full amount of torture without making a confession, the magistrate would use the same torture on the accuser.
-If the tortured accuser admitted making a false accusation, he would receive the same punishment that would have been inflicted upon the accused had this latter been convicted.
+If the tortured accuser admitted making a false accusation, he would receive the same punishment that would have been inflicted upon the accused had the latter been convicted.

-The offence modulated according to the degree of social relation determined the final penalty which could range from flagellation using a rattan and bastinado with a bamboo stick, to penal labour, exile with penal labour, and death by strangulation (garrote) or decapitation.
+The offence modulated according to the degree of social relation determined the final penalty, which could range from flagellation using a rattan and bastinado with a bamboo stick, to penal labour, exile with penal labour, and death by strangulation (garrote) or decapitation.